kohth/cilds/README.md

   `>> script_simdata`

-### Run CILDS/CIFA/LDS/deconv-LDS on simulated data (note that this won't run if you haven't run script_simdata)
+### Run CILDS/CIFA/LDS/deconv-LDS on simulated data (note that this won't run if you haven't run script_simdata and if you haven't downloaded OASIS and added it to the path)
+If you do want to run it without installing OASIS, add 'initType','randInit' to cilds_crossvalidate.

 File location: main

   `>> script_simdimred`